 A multi-faceted approach

-Great transportation relies on land use planning that creates complete neighbourhoods with shops, services, job opportunities as well as infrastructure that allows people to realistically choose to walk, cycle or scooter from their home to their work, recreation and daily shopping needs.
+Great transportation relies on land use planning that creates complete neighbourhoods with shops, services, jobs and infrastructure that encourages walking and cycling.

-And it means routing traffic within and through the community in the safest and most effective ways.
-All of these steps are required to increase enjoyment, enhance safety, reduce congestion and shorten commute times.
+Together these steps increase enjoyment, enhance safety, reduce congestion and shorten commute times.

 Steps to success